MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

 - Type object names directly in AI Builder.
 - Select names from your Common Data Service entity.

 As you build your model, you can switch between these two modes.
-In the top action bar, click on the name of the other input mode.
+In the top action bar, select the name of the other input mode.

 > [!IMPORTANT]
 > When you change input mode, you lose any existing object names.
 In other words - if you type object names in AI Builder, and then change to selecting from a database, all object names typed and their associated bounding boxes are deleted from your model.
 This is not recoverable.
 The same applies if you switch from selecting object names from a database to typing object names.